 The History Of Starter Motors

-Starter motors of various types have been in use almost since the combustion engine was invented.
+Starter motors of various types have been used almost as long as the internal combustion engine.
 Starting a typical automotive or aircraft engine by conventional, physical means (turning a crank or propeller, in most cases) was an inconvenient, dangerous, and physically demanding job.
-The first electric starter to appear on an automobile was in 1896 on an Arnold and became standard on Cadillac models in 1912.
-They were standard on nearly all automobiles sold by 1920.
+The first automobile electric starter appeared in 1896 on an Arnold.
+Cadillac made it standard equipment on their models in 1912.
+By 1920 they were standard on nearly all automobiles.
 Chrysler added the key switch we're familiar with today in 1949, before which starters were usually button-activated.

 How Starters Work

 The starter operates as part of the engine's starter circuit or ignition circuit.
-It is supplied power from its ignition coil (starter solenoid), which receives power from the vehicle's battery and amps it up to give it in a sudden burst to the starter.
+It is supplied power from the starter solenoid, which has two jobs, described below.
 The starter itself is a powerful electric motor, either of permanent-magnet or series-parallel wound type.
 The amount of power fed to it would easily burn it out after a few minutes of operation but allows it to safely crank very hard for a few seconds at a time.

 Here's how it works in most vehicles:

-- The current from the solenoid that powers the starter also simultaneously engages a lever that releases the drive pinion, meshing the pinion with the starter ring gear on the flywheel of the engine.
+- The solenoid acts as a heavy duty switch.
+It provides current to the starter and simultaneously engages a lever that releases the drive pinion.
+The drive pinion meshes with the starter ring gear on the flywheel of the engine.

-- When the engine is running, this pinion is disconnected, allowing the gear to turn freely without affecting the engine's operation or the starter itself.
+- Once the engine is running, this pinion is disconnected, allowing the gear to turn freely without affecting the engine's operation or the starter itself.

 - In some engine configurations, specifically various forms of hybrid systems, the starter motor is used as a power generator when the engine is running, converting the spinning flywheel energy into electricity to feed electrical systems or batteries on the car.
 The Toyota Hybrid Synergy Drive system operates in this way.
 (More about the Synergy in this article.